-- C19 Statements/warnings must be prominently displayed in the offering document as follows:- - (a) "Important if you are in any doubt about the contents of this offering document, you should seek independent professional financial advice". - (b) other warnings as required by the Code [see Appendix F].
+- C19 Statements/warnings must be prominently displayed in the offering document as follows:- - (a) "Important if you are in any doubt about the contents of this offering document, you should seek independent professional financial advice". - (b) other warnings as required by the Code.